 Activities of mortgage brokers in Canada are regulated by provincial legislation.
+All activities that constitute mortgage brokering activities under the laws of British Columbia, Alberta and Ontario, are carried out exclusively by the Mortgage Broker.
 The Mortgage Broker, which performs mortgage broker services on behalf of the Trust pursuant to the Mortgage Broker Agreement, is an Affiliate of the Manager and is currently registered or licensed under the B.C.
 Mortgage Brokers Act, the Alberta Real Estate Act and the Ontario Mortgage Brokers Act in order to permit it to carry on the activities contemplated in the Mortgage Broker Agreement.